biofilmDB/cbe-image-db/README.md

 1. Clone the repository
 2. Create the conda envrionment: conda env create environment.yml
-3. Make a copy of the cbeImageDB/.env.samle named .env to store your local environment variables
+3. Make a copy of the cbeImageDB/.env.sample named .env to store your local environment variables

 ### Getting the organisms
 1. Download the [ncbi taxonomy owl file](http://www.obofoundry.org/ontology/ncbitaxon.html)
-2. In side the organisms folder run the following script: python parse_ncbi.py ncbi\_owl\_file\_name
+2. Inside the organisms folder run the following script: python parse_ncbi.py ncbi\_owl\_file\_name
 This will output the organisms into a file caled 'organisms.txt'.
 This script may take a few minutes.
 Some organisms are removed